juliangibellino/gulp-sass-browserify-boilerplate/README.md

 3. Run `gulp build`
 4. Once build has successfully ran the project will be distributed to `/dist`

+Optionally for production builds the argument `--prod` can be added to minify and uglify output to distribution.

+For example when building to production, the following can be used `gulp build --prod`.

 ### Development build setup with watches and live reload

 When working on changes, it is recommended to run `gulp dev` to view up-to-date changes as you work.